Business tips

 What are content pillars?

 Content pillars are recurring themes or topics that guide your content.
 They align with your audience’s interests, address their pains, and reinforce your brand messaging.
-Think of them as the backbone of your content strategy, making it easier to brainstorm ideas and stay consistent.
+Think of them as the backbone of your content strategy, making it easier to brainstorm content ideas and stay consistent.

 How to define your pillars